Frequently Asked Questions

 Q9.
 What kind of vet treatments do your kittens come with?

-1993, with limited risks as technology has advanced to the present day.
-The only true risk to early spaying and neutering is if too much sedation gas is given to the kitten based on it's body weight, because then it is gassed to death.
-But let's be frank here, that same risk goes along with adult cats or older kittens, puppies and dogs.
-If a veterinary assistant doesn't weigh the cats correctly, as well as measure the gas correctly then any cat (young, or old) may die.
-In the 5+ years that I have been practicing the early spaying and neutering of my kittens I have yet to lose one kitten due to spay/neuter surgery complications.
-See my informational page on early spaying and neutering for more on Early Spay & Neuter.
+A10.
+Actually, spaying and neutering has been endorsed by the AVMA (American Veterinary Medical Association) since 1993, with limited risks as technology has advanced to the present day.
+The only true risk to spaying and neutering is if too much sedation gas is given to the cat based on it's body weight, because then it is gassed to death.
+But let's be fair here, that same risk goes along with adult cats or older kittens, puppies and dogs.
+If a veterinary professional doesn't weigh the cats correctly, as well as measure the gas correctly then any cat (young, or old) may die.
+We used to sell our kittens spayed and neutered, but no longer are able to do so.
+We recommend that our kittens be altered before reaching sexual maturity at 6-

 Q11.
 What do you feed your kittens & cats?